itchyny/miv/README.md

 This software is released under the MIT License, see LICENSE.

 ## Migration guide for users of older miv
 I've changed some interfaces of miv recently.
 Configuration files for older miv cannot be recognized correctly by the new one.
 I'm sorry.
-The following steps are the changes.
+You can fix up your configuration with the following steps.

 1. Change the field keys; `beforeScript` -> `before`, `afterScript` -> `after`, `filetypeScript` -> `filetype`.
 2. The plurals are deprecated; `commands` -> `command`, `filetypes` -> `filetype`, `functions` -> `function`, `mappings` -> `mapping`, `mapmodes` -> `mapmode`.